RumeelHussainbnb/CoreDAODocs/docs/FAQs/core-faqs.md

 Core Chain is designed to cater to builders, offering a robust platform where various decentralized applications (dApps) can be deployed and flourish.
 Supporting a diverse range of dApps, the Core ecosystem is specifically structured to encourage development and innovation, making it a favorable environment for creators looking to deploy cutting-edge applications in the blockchain space.
 For more details, you can check out our [ecosystem](https://coredao.org/explore/ecosystem) to explore who’s building what.

-### 5. How to connect Metamask to Core Network?
+### 5. How to connect MetaMask to Core Network?

-Follow our detailed guide on how to connect your Metamask wallet to the Core [Testnet](https://rumeelhussainbnb.github.io/CoreDAODocs/docs/Dev-Guide/core-testnet-wallet-config) and [Mainnet](https://rumeelhussainbnb.github.io/CoreDAODocs/docs/Dev-Guide/core-mainnet-wallet-config).
+Follow our detailed guide on how to connect your MetaMask wallet to the Core [Testnet](https://rumeelhussainbnb.github.io/CoreDAODocs/docs/Dev-Guide/core-testnet-wallet-config) and [Mainnet](https://rumeelhussainbnb.github.io/CoreDAODocs/docs/Dev-Guide/core-mainnet-wallet-config).

 ### 6. What role does the CORE token play in securing the Core network?